 The root of her money troubles?
 Legal battles.
 Rutherford was locked in a lengthy custody dispute with ex-husband Daniel Giersch.
 In 2013 — five years after the divorce proceedings were initiated — Rutherford revealed she was penniless.
 Her legal fees and travel expenses to visit her children, who were sent to live with Giersch in Germany, forced her to declare bankruptcy, according to Vanity Fair.
-In the aftermath, she’s managed to build her net worth up to a scant $1 million.
+In the aftermath, she’s managed to build her net worth back up to $1 million.

 MC Hammer: Overspending and IRS Debt

 Hammer’s hit single earned him some serious bank.
 He pocketed a reported $33 million at the peak of his success in 1991.
 But over-the-top spending on luxury cars, a record company, airplanes and a $30 million home that he built from the ground up — which eventually sold for less than $7 million — ate into his fortune.

 Mike Tyson: Divorce and Imprisonment